webix-hub/gitbook-webix-jet/chapter3.md

 By clicking the first button we get an object of the active datatable record and use it for *details* view while the second button calls the *truncateAll()* method which clears the datatable in the child view.

+The use of methods for connecting views is presented in the [demo](https://github.com/webix-hub/jet-demos/tree/11_methods).

 ###Using a shared state